homelab-alpha/docs/content/docs/docker/compose-information/speedtest-tracker.info.md

 <br />

-Let's break down what this `docker-compose.yml` file does in detail for deploying Uptime Kuma Beta, a self-hosted monitoring tool.
+Let's break down what this `docker-compose.yml` file does in detail for deploying Speedtest Tracker, a self-hostable internet performance monitoring application, along with its MariaDB database.

 Here's a detailed explanation: